TRI-AMDD/CAMD/README.md

 ## Getting started
 For a quick start, explore the tutorial with [binder](https://mybinder.org/v2/gh/TRI-AMDD/camd/binder?labpath=examples%2Fmain_tutorial.ipynb).
-If you want to install locally, following the instructions below and explore the [examples](github.com/TRI-AMDD/camd/examples).
+If you want to install locally, follow the instructions below and explore the [examples](github.com/TRI-AMDD/camd/examples).

 ## Installation